SzymonMs/SzymonMs/README.md

 # Hi there 👋

 I am Szymon.
 I come from Poland.
 I am an engineer of automation and robotics.
+I am currently pursuing a master's degree in automation and robotics with a specialization in vision systems.

-🌱 I’m currently learning many different fields of electronics, programming of STM32 microcontrollers, PLC, AI and ML, python, control theory and system identification, drivers and others.
+🌱 I’m currently learning many different fields of electronics, programming of STM32 microcontrollers, AI, NN, python, control theory and system identification, DSP, Matlab, vison system and many others.

 🤔 I’m looking for help in finding topics for various interesting projects.

 😄 I’m interested in broadly understood technology, science and mathematics.
-Privately, I like football, video games, MCU and SW films.
+Privately, I like MCU and SW films.

 ### My skills